 If you want your job search to be as effective as possible, it’s often a wise idea to look at your CV.

 In particular, ensuring that you don’t send a generic resume to every job you are interested in is vital.
 Otherwise, you could end up pouting potential employers off rather than securing an interview.

 Instead, it’s crucial to take note of the skills and qualities mentioned in the job specification you are applying for.
 Then you can make sure that your resume makes reference to these along with evidence of when you have used them.
 This being something that is much more likely to get you through the candidate selection phase.

-Lastly, interning can help you get the job you really want.
+Lastly, interning can help you get the job you want.
 Especially if you are thinking of changing careers, or you are trying to break into a particularly competitive field.

-In fact, just by having some evidence of commitment to your field on your CV, you can help yourself stand head shoulders above the competition.
+Just by having some evidence of commitment to your field on your CV, you can help yourself stand head shoulders above the competition.

-Of course, an additional benefit interning is that you get to see what your day to day life in such a career will really be like.
+Of course, an additional benefit interning is that you get to see what your day to day life in such a career will be like.
 Something that can help you know you are making the right decision, or help you to readjust your course if you find it’s not quite what you thought it might be.
 The latter being incredibly valuable for your career progression in the long term.

 In summary, you may not be approaching your job search effectively if you aren’t using social media sites like LinkedIn.
-Also, finding somebody that will make a personal referral can really help you get your foot in the door, as can working with an employment agency.
+Also, finding somebody that will make a personal referral can help you get your foot in the door, as can working with an employment agency.

-Don’t forget either that you CV needs to be customized to the role you are applying for as well.
+Don’t forget either that your CV needs to be customized to the role you are applying for as well.
 Oh, and if you can’t get a paid gig straight away, do consider an intern roll!